mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

 .. note::

-   Starting in version 1.10, the verifier checks metadata and indexes for DDL events only when migrating from a pre-6.0 source cluster.
+   Starting in version 1.10, the verifier checks for data inconsistencies from a :ref:`DDL event <c2c-older-version-limitations>` that occurred on the pre-6.0 source cluster during migration.

+   To learn more about pre-6.0 migrations and DDL events, see :ref:`Pre-6.0 Migration Limitations <c2c-older-version-limitations>`.

 Unsupported Beta Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~